🎯

 • Taking the first day(s) of mentorship to understand goals, the current situation of the mentee, and the timeline they are looking at

-• Working out a plan for collaboration over the suggested timeline.
+• Working out a roadmap for collaboration over the suggested timeline.
 What's expected from the mentee?
 What's expected from the mentor?

 Regular check-ins

-Mentorship is a giving and taking.
-As a mentor, it seems simple enough to wait until a mentee gets in touch with you, but that’s only half of the game.
+As a mentor, it seems simple enough to wait until a mentee gets in touch with you, but that’s rarely effective.

 When mentees leave us, the most common feedback is that they would have appreciated more, quicker or better check-ins.